 Advice letter for being talkative at work

-If there is anything which is disturbing you people, we can surely talk about it in detail at any suitable time.
-Meanwhile, I advise you to concentrate on your work tasks and start working diligently towards it.
+If there is anything that is disturbing you people, we can surely talk about it in detail at any suitable time.
+Meanwhile, I advise you to concentrate on your work tasks and start working diligently towards them.

 Sample -3